SUPERCILEX/ftzz/README.md

 $ ftzz g . -n 10K -b 1M
 ```

-Because FTZZ generates reproducible outputs, the generated directory will always have the same
+Because FTZZ creates reproducible outputs, the generated directory will always have the same
 structure given the same inputs.
 To generate variations on a structure with the same parameters,
 change the starting seed: